jtojnar/python-waterloo/README.md

 done! ✨ 🌟 ✨
 ```

-(NOTE: we currently have to install from GitHub due to using a forked version Bowler, PyPI installation will be available once our changes are upstreamed)

 ### Basic Usage

 After we parse the docstrings and prepare the type comments (and imports of mentioned types), the resulting modifications to the files are performed by [Bowler](https://pybowler.io/).
 This tool provides a few nice features such as an optional interactive "diff" interface (or just preview diffs without writing changes yet as a "dry run").